The Rose: a History of Sweet Seduction

 The Roman naturalist Pliny the Elder recorded 32 medicinal uses of rose petals, flowers and heads.
 In medieval Europe, roses were grown more for medicine and food than their beauty.
 And with dozens of varieties native to North America, the indigenous peoples here made use of the leaves, petals, hips, and roots for a variety of ailments, including colds, fevers, diarrhea, influenza and stomach issues.

 Rose hips contain triple the amount of vitamin C found in citrus fruits and make a delicious tea.
 Rose petals are a romantic, unique addition to salads and chocolate alike, while rose water is divine in whipped cream and baked goods.
 Both the hips and petals can be used to make tasty jams and syrups.

-Externally, rose water (hydrosol) soothes inflammation and acts as a mild astringent, toning and balancing the skin while simultaneously providing that signature, sensual scent that calms the senses.
-Our Balancing Facial Mist with rose water is a fan favorite, the Nourish Mask makes use of ground rose hips paired with raw cacao and the Restoring Facial Oil is full of rose hip seed oil, high in vitamin C as well as the natural retinol vitamin A, making it ideal for protecting skin and increasing cell turnover.
-AND our romantic rosebud, himalayan salt and magnesium Soothing Bath Soak is now up online as well!
+Externally, rose soothes inflammation and acts as a mild astringent, toning and balancing the skin while simultaneously providing that signature, sensual scent that calms the senses.
+Our Balance facial mist with rose hydrosol is a favorite, the Nourish facial grains make use of ground rose petals AND rose hips, while the Restore facial oil is full of rose hip seed oil, high in vitamin C as well as the natural retinol vitamin A, making it ideal for protecting skin and increasing cell turnover.
+Plus, our romantic rosebud, Himalayan salt and magnesium Soak mineral bath is now up online as well!